SwarmUS/SwarmUS-doc/docs/sections/reference/Networking/configure-wifi.md

 Enter the SSID and password of you external Wi-Fi network and tap `Configure HiveBoard`.
 This will load the configuration to the ESP-32 Wi-Fi module.
 Make sure the network respects the [limitations](#limitations).

+When the HiveBoard has successfully connected to the network, the networking status LED will turn green.
+Refer to the [HiveBoard UI](../../hardware/hiveboard-ui.md#led-wroom-rgb-networking-status-led-esp-32) page for a comprehensive list of the RGB LED states.

 ### Single HiveBoard as a Router

 You can choose to use one of the HiveBoards to act as the router for the Wi-Fi network.
 That way, there is no need to provide an external router, and the swarm is able to work on its own.

 On the HiveBoard that you want to use as the router, check the `Is Router` box.
 Set the SSID and the password for the network.
 Tap `Configure HiveBoard` to load the configuration.
 Make sure the network respects the [limitations](#limitations).
+Once the router configuration has been loaded, the RGB LED for the ESP-32 will turn teal.
+Refer to the [HiveBoard UI](../../hardware/hiveboard-ui.md#led-wroom-rgb-networking-status-led-esp-32) page for a comprehensive list of the RGB LED states.

 On the other HiveBoards, simply connect to the Wi-Fi network you just created.
 Make sure to leave the `Is Router` box **unchecked**.

 ### Mesh Networking

-The mesh networking is not implemented as of now.
+As of now, the mesh networking is not implemented.

 ### Limitations